 The weekend after his son start’s riding, Dr Chris Leatt witnesses the death of fellow rider, Alan Selby.
 He’s moved to begin designing his first neck brace prototypes.

+At EICMA, BMW documents the Leatt neck brace.
+Later that year, the final mass produced versions of the neck brace finally make it to market.
 Dr. Leatt & Andreas Geisinger introduced the product at the 6th International Motorcycle Conference in Cologne, Germany.

-A critically injured David Bailey releases a video encouraging the use of the Leatt-Brace® for all riders.
+The Leatt neck brace featured on the cover of RacerX.
+Awarded Product of the Year by the same publication.
+Motocross Action gives Leatt a 5/5 star product rating A critically injured David Bailey releases a video encouraging the use of the Leatt neck braces for all riders.
 Demand for the product spikes.

-World renowned Leatt® Lab founded.
+World renowned Leatt Lab founded.